PadArt/mosgim2/README.md

 ## Run processing

-Set necessary parameters in `config.py`, generally you need to adjust `data_path` to the directory, where you have input data, and `res_file` name of the file to store results in HDF5 format.
+Set necessary parameters in `config.py`, generally you need to adjust `data_path` to the directory, where you have input data, and `res_path` to store results in HDF5 format.
 All other parameters are explained in comments and could be left as provided for running test example.

 If you want to work in modip coordinates, you need to generate file `modip.npz` with the grid of modip latitudes.
 Use `modip.py` script for it, arguments are year and altitude in kilometeres.
 Such file for year=2017 and alt=300km is provided within repo.